Originally published: Jun 05, 2013

 Josh Seiden Josh co-wrote the book on Lean UX.
 He’s a skilled master when it comes to data-driven design methodologies Check out his blog, More Than This, where he covers design and UX topics on a weekly basis.
 He’s also on Twitter at @jseiden.

-How have you implemented Lean UX?
+How do you use Lean UX?
 Let us know on our blog.

 Read related articles: